totalimmersion/com.somfy.tahoma/README.md

-## Somfy TaHoma app for Homey
+## Somfy TaHoma / Connexoon app for Homey
-With this app it's possible to connect your Somfy TaHoma box to Homey and control your TaHoma senarios and IO homecontrol devices / sensors from Homey.
+With this app it's possible to connect your Somfy TaHoma or Conexoon box to Homey and control your senarios and IO homecontrol devices / sensors directly from Homey.

 ### Supported devices / services with most common parameters:
 * IO vertical exterior blinds